GBProductions/packer-trackercsharp/README.md

 1. Download this repository by clicking the "Clone or Download" button
 2. Navigate to the folder where it downloaded
-3. Now open your terminal and navigate to PlacesBeen.Solution > PlacesBeen.Tests
+3. Now open your terminal and navigate to Packer-Tracker.Solution > Packer-Tracker.Tests
 4. Type in `dotnet restore` to download necessary packages
 5. Then type in `dotnet run` to run the application
 6. Navigate to localhost:5000